takooakes/sedutil/README.md

 sedutil - The Drive Trust Alliance Self Encrypting Drive Utility

-This program and it's accompanying Pre-Boot Authorization image allow you to enable the locking in SED's that comply with the TCG OPAL 2.00 standard on bios machines.
+This program and its accompanying Pre-Boot Authorization image allow you to enable the locking in SED's that comply with the TCG OPAL 2.00 standard on bios machines.